 This is the first of five types of water purification systems available commercially.
 Most designs are divided into two compartments separated by a filter.
 Using the force of gravity, water passes through granulated activated charcoal as the filtering agent.

-● Cons: Does not filter pesticides and heavy metals.
-Generates a limited volume of filtered water, and replacement cartridges may be expensive.
+- Cons: Does not filter pesticides and heavy metals; generates a limited volume of filtered water; replacement cartridges may be expensive

 This is more of a process than a filter.
 Water is heated to the point of becoming steam.
 The steam is then cooled in a distilling chamber which converts the steam back to water.